-Parents and carers are legally responsible for ensuring their children attend school regularly and schools are responsible for making sure they receive a good education.
+All schools are required to submit attendance figures to the Department for Education.
+Parents and carers are legally responsible for ensuring their children attend school regularly and schools are responsible for making sure children receive a good education.
 It is important that children and young people regularly attend school because every school day counts.
 Parents can demonstrate their commitment to their child’s education by not taking them out of school in term time for holidays.